Odia script: History

-With regards to the manuscript sources, the full-fledged script of Odia acquires its classical umbrella hook shape through the development, modification as well as simplification between the 14th and 15th CE, when the palm-leaf manuscript culture becomes dominant in this region.
+With regard to the manuscript sources, the full-fledged script of Odia acquires its classical umbrella hook shape through the development, modification as well as simplification between the 14th and 15th CE, when the palm-leaf manuscript culture becomes dominant in this region.
 Since the palm-leaves are perishable in nature, no manuscripts are currently available pre-15th CE.
 Hence, recent works are also important as they show the rare and ancient text as well as artistic illustrations.
 One of the earliest dated palm-leaf manuscripts is that of Abhinava Gita-Govinda kept in Odisha State Museum.
 The date of completion of the manuscript is estimated to be that of 1494 CE.
 Among other manuscripts present at the museum, includes historical works like manuscripts of Jayadeva's Gita-Govinda (16th CE) to the relatively recent works of 18th,19th and 20th century.

 Overwhelmingly, the Odia script was used to write the Odia language.
 However, it has been used as a regional writing-system for Sanskrit.
 Furthermore, Grierson in his famed Linguistic Survey of India mentioned that the Odia script is sometimes used for Chhattisgarhi, an Eastern Hindi language, in the eastern border regions of Chhattisgarh.
 However it appears to have been replaced with the Devanagari script.